-The Victoria Mill at Ingham continues to offer a short steam train ride for children at their staff Christmas parties, using the venerable Hudswell Clarke 0-6-0 "HOMEBUSH".
+The Victoria Mill at Ingham continues to offer a short steam train ride for children at their staff Christmas parties, sing the venerable Hudswell Clarke 0-6-0 "HOMEBUSH".
 This locomotive is used in September every year on a section of line near the mill for the annual Maraka Festival.
 Queensland Transport under the Transport Infrastructure Act has specially accredited the section of track and these operations.

-Tourist Trains
+11. Tourist Trains

-railway networks has been mooted for decades.
-Proposals for such operation had been put forward by the Maroochy Shire Council for Moreton Mill tramways at Nambour in the 1960s.
+The operation of tourist passenger trains over cane railway networks has been mooted for decades.
+Proposals for such operations had been put forward by the Maroochy Shire Council for Moreton Mill tramways at Nambour in the 1960s.